janmartenjongerius/nv/index.md

 # Introduction

 More than ever, modern development relies on environment variables.
 To easily debug the local environment or export it, a chain of commands specific to your operating system would do.
-However, `env` wants to solve this in a modern way, cross platform.
+However, Nv wants to solve this in a modern way, cross platform.

 # Features